Sneha14jain/Excel---Vrinda_Store_Analysis/README.md

 Used for data cleaning, data processing , data analysis , pivot tables, charts, and visualizations.

 📌 Use Case:
-Perfect for retail businesses seeking:
+Perfect for retail businesses seeking

 Monthly and annual sales performance tracking

 Gender and age-based buyer analysis

 Multi-channel order distribution monitoring

 Visual data storytelling for internal reports or stakeholders